2025-2026 University Disability Access and Inclusion Obligations and Resources

 • For faculty and staff engaging with students or program participants with disabilities:

 Thank you for your efforts in making UW–Madison inclusive and accessible to everyone.
-If you have questions or want to learn more about your role in creating an accessible experience, contact the ADA Coordinator.
+If you have questions, want to learn more about your role in creating an accessible experience, or need this message in an alternative format due to disability, email ada_coordinator@wisc.edu.